ShwetKhatri2001/OpTask/README.md

 ## Folders

-- auth: contaiins Passport.js set up/config files
+- auth: contains Passport.js set up/config files
 - db: contains a js file that connects the functionality established in the routes to respective collections in MongoDB
 - frontend: contains all frontend material
   - public: houses index.js